 Legislative History

-History & Progress
+History & progress

 How CalCompute went from a provision in a vetoed AI safety bill to codified California law — and what still needs to happen.